lohithchittineni/lohithchittineni.github.io/about.md

 I'm currently a Junior at Purdue University studying Computer Engineering in the School of ECE.
 My interests are in Computer Vision/Deep Learning and Analytics.
 I've been learning more about how these areas can be used to advance the medical /healthcare field.
-Specifically, I excited to learn more about their application in medical image analysis,image/signal processing.<br/>
+Specifically, I'm excited to learn more about their application in medical image analysis,image/signal processing.<br/>